Trench Drain Installation for the Residential Driveway

 Step Two – Assembly

 To assemble the channels, placement began at the lowest point (invert out) and progressed to the shallowest end.
-The contractors established a level line just below the surface of the asphalt and 14″ from the edge of the garage floor.
-They attached installation hardware to the first polymer channel section (4 foot length) and set it in place, suspended 4 inches above the excavated surface, with #4 rebar.
+Contractors established a level line just below the surface of the asphalt and 14″ from the edge of the garage floor.
+They attached installation hardware to the first 4′ long polymer channel section and set it in place, suspended 4 inches above the excavated surface, with #4 rebar.

 The top edge of the channel was adjusted to meet the level line by using installation chairs.
-Vertical adjustments were done by sliding the installation chair on the rebar.
-Horizontal alignments were made with the adjusting bolts on the installation chair.
+Vertical adjustments were done by sliding the installation chair on the rebar, whiles horizontal alignments were made by adjusting the bolts on the installation chair.

 After leveling the first channel, the contractors added installation hardware to the end of the second channel and attached in an “end to end” manner with the first channel.
 Again, they suspended the channel 4″ above the excavated surface and adjusted laterally and horizontally on the rebar supports to match the level line.
 The installers repeated the technique until the last channel section was put in place.

-Once the channel was assembled, the contractors installed end caps (with knockouts) and attached down spouts and piping.
-They wrapped the grates in plastic sheeting both to protect them from concrete and to keep concrete out of the trench.
-Some people place a strip of plywood in the grate recess during concrete pouring.
-This is a good idea.
-It allows you to keep the grates clean and the trench free from concrete and not deal with the plastic sheet.
+Once the channel was assembled, the contractors installed end caps (with knockouts) and attached down spouts with piping.
+The grates were then wrapped in plastic sheeting, both to protect them and to keep concrete out of the trench.
+As an alternative to wrapping the grates, using a strip of plywood in the grate recess during concrete pouring allows you to keep the grates clean and the trench free from concrete and not deal with the plastic sheet.

 Once the concrete was placed and the truck had left, the installers removed the grates to clean up the channels.
 They finished the cement with trowels and edging tools.
 Once finishing was complete and the concrete began to set, they locked the grates into place and tightened the bolts.

-Once the concrete dried, the contractors tidied the installation area, replacing dirt areas affected by excavation, returning flower planters to their places, picking up rubbish and power washing the driveway for the homeowner.
+When the concrete finally dried, the contractors cleaned up the surrounding space, replaced dirt areas that were affected by the excavation, returned flower planters to their proper places, picked up rubbish, and power washed the driveway for the homeowner.

 4 thoughts on “Trench Drain Installation for the Residential Driveway